 are listed in section 4.4 of the Summary of Product Characteristics (SmPC) which is part of the product information (please see below).
 It is important that women and girls who have been prescribed valproate should not stop taking their medicine without consulting their doctor.

 Educational Materials / Toolkit

-The HPRA is working with national stakeholders, including patient representatives and healthcare professionals to implement these new and updated risk minimisation measures in Ireland (external website links below), including materials developed to support safe prescribing and dispensing of valproate, and in particular to ensure that patients and/or carers are informed of the risks and can discuss options with their doctor.
+The HPRA is working with national stakeholders, including patient representatives and healthcare professionals to implement these new and updated risk minimisation measures in Ireland (external website links below), including materials developed to support safe prescribing and dispensing of valproate (Epilim), and in particular to ensure that patients and/or carers are fully informed of the risks and can discuss options with their doctor.

 Valproate (Epilim) - Product information